Total Knee Replacement Surgery: Conventional, Surgical & Robotic Options

 Conventional (Open) Knee Replacement

-Why many surgeons still choose it:
+Reasons many surgeons still rely on it:

-• Trusted long-term outcomes
+• Trusted long-term results

 • Better access in complex cases

-• Effective for severe joint damage
+• Works well for severe joint damage

 Minimally Invasive Surgery